Precise measurements of $D^0 \to K^-\ell^+\nu_\ell$ and $D^+ \to \bar K^0\ell^+\nu_\ell$ decays: Constraint on scalar current in transition

 In this fit, in addition to the parameters $f_+(0)|V_{cs}|$ and $r_1(t_0)$, the real and imaginary parts of the complex coefficient $c^\mu_{S}$ of the muon channels are also treated as free parameters.
 For the positron channels, the partial decay rate is only sensitive to the modulus $|c_S^{e}|$, while the forward-backward asymmetry is insensitive to the scalar current contribution.
 Therefore, only a single parameter $|c_S^{e}|$ is included in the fit.
 The different sensitivities of positron and muon channels can be understood as follows.
 Under the limitation $m_\ell\to0$ for the positron channels, the forward-backward asymmetries in Eq.~\ref{eq:afb} are expected to be always zero, and hence can not constrain the real part of $c^{e}_S$.
 For the decay rates, the $|h_t(q^2)|^2$ in Eq.~\ref{ffk_function1} is proportional to $|c^{e}_S|^2$, so only the $|c^{e}_S|$ can be determined from the fit.

-Two separate fits are performed under the hypotheses with and without scalar current contribution, respectively.
-The $c_S^\ell$ shown in Eq.~\ref{eq:mod_hel_amp} is fixed to zero in the fit without scalar current, and is allowed to float in the fit with scalar current.
-The corresponding fit projections are shown in Fig.~\ref{fig:combined_fit} and the fitted parameters are summarized in Table~\ref{tab:fited_pars}.
-Based on the fit with scalar current contribution included, no significant deviation from the SM expectation is found in the positron channels, while a small non-zero $c^\mu_S$ is observed for the muon channels, as shown in Fig.~\ref{fig:contour_muon}(a).
-The significance of the scalar current in the $c\to s\mu^+\nu_\mu$ transition is estimated by performing an alternative fit, in which the scalar current is included only for the muon channels.
-The resultant fit quality $\chi^2/{\rm ndf}=133.0/140$ suggests a significance 1.9$\sigma$, by making comparison to the null hypothesis without scalar current with $\chi^2/{\rm ndf}=138.5/142$.
+First, two different fits are performed with and without the scalar current contribution, with the $c_S^\ell$ shown in Eq.~\ref{eq:mod_hel_amp} allowed to float and fixed to zero, respectively.
+Corresponding fit projections are shown in Fig.~\ref{fig:combined_fit}, and the fitted parameters are summarized in Table~\ref{tab:fited_pars}.
+No significant deviation from the SM is found in the positron channels with the fitted $|c^e_S|$ consistent with zero.
+For the muon channels, $c^\mu_S$ is found to deviate from zero as shown in Fig.~\ref{fig:contour_muon}(a), especially on its imaginary part.

+Given the LFU may not hold for the scalar current with possible dependence on lepton mass, its coupling with muon could be significantly larger than that of the positron.
+Therefore, to estimate the significance of non-zero $c^\mu_S$ alone, the third fit is performed by floating $c^\mu_S$ and fixing $|c^e_S|=0$ as the alternative hypothesis, which yields $\chi^2/{\rm ndf}=135.9/140$.
+Compared to the null hypothesis without a scalar current with $\chi^2/{\rm ndf}=143.5/142$, the changes $\Delta\chi^2=7.6$ and $\Delta {\rm ndf}=2$ suggest a significance of 2.3$\sigma$ based on the Wilks' theorem.

 Further constraints on the right- and left-handed components of the scalar current are obtained by combining with the world average rates of $D_s^+\to\ell^+\nu_\ell$, which are sensitive to the pseudoscalar combination of the Wilson coefficients $c^\ell_P=c^{\ell}_R-c^{\ell}_L$ as~\cite{Fajfer:2015ixa} Here, the measured branching fractions $\mathcal{B}(D_s^+\to \ell^+\nu_\ell)$ are taken from the PDG~\cite{ParticleDataGroup:2024cfk}, and the inputs of $f_{D_s}=(249.9\pm0.5)$ MeV from LQCD calculations~\cite{Bazavov:2017lyh} and $|V_{cs}|=0.97349\pm0.00016$ from the global SM fit~\cite{ParticleDataGroup:2024cfk} are used.
 Since the $D_s^+\to\ell^+\nu_\ell$ decay rates can not constrain the real and imaginary parts of $c^\ell_P$ simultaneously, the Wilson coefficient $c^\ell_{R(L)}$ is assumed to be real with T-parity conserved here.
 As shown in Figs.~\ref{fig:contour_muon}(b) and~\ref{fig:contour_muon}(c), both the right- and left-handed Wilson coefficients $c^\ell_{R}$ and $c^\ell_{L}$ are consistent with zero.